deployphp/deployer/docs/basics.md

 task my_task
 $
 ```

+If no host is provided and no default_selector is set, Deployer will show an interactive prompt for selecting hosts.
+If your recipe contains only one host, Deployer will automatically choose it.
+To select all hosts specify `all`.

 But where is our `whoami` command output?
 By default, Deployer runs with normal verbosity
 level and shows only the names of executed tasks.
 Let's increase verbosity to verbose, and